Policy for Lowering of Dartmouth Flag

 - Patriot Day, September 11th

 - The Dartmouth flag will be taken down entirely when the American flag is lowered to half-staff except by special directive from the College President.
 In the event of a death in the Dartmouth community while the American flag is at half-staff, the Dartmouth flag will be flown at half-staff also.
 Again, the same procedure will be followed regarding notification and execution of policy.

-Dartmouth flag lowerings are announced to the Dartmouth community via the Dartmouth Daily Update (D2) email list.
+Dartmouth flag lowerings are announced to the Dartmouth community via the Vox Daily email list.
 For questions regarding the Dartmouth flag, please contact us.